 The native fauna will also evolve in some way, as Johanson mentioned that the studio is looking at changing the creatures.
 We don’t know what that means just yet, but we imagine it would make them more dangerous, and add some stakes to the PvE aspect of the game.
 Currently, creatures are just farm waiting to happen.

 Finally, the video update mentions that the studio plans to start running community events and tournaments in order for the the competitive side of Crucible to be showcased.
 These events are specifically set to come after all the other features and polish are addressed, but they are nevertheless in the works.

 Crucible does seem to have a strong foundation for esports.
 The game’s MOBA-like mechanics create decision-based gameplay.
 The starting roster of hunters is well designed, with an additional layer of upgrades that will allow competitive balancing without blundering into Overwatch‘s problem of being unable to change any one hero without rattling the entire meta.
 And there are no dedicated supports or tanks, which means competitive Crucible gameplay will not be artificially constricted by archetypes.

 “We are not going anywhere,” Johanson said near the end of the video, adding that Crucible is receiving full support – presumably from Amazon – to keep going for the core community the game has built so far.
-This is a very deliberately worded message, aimed to address the idiotic “dead game” chant that somehow always picks up a few seconds after a new game launch.
+This is a very deliberately worded message, aimed to address the “dead game” chant that often picks up a few seconds after a new game launch.

 Stick around with SQUAD for more Crucible news and content!